Thesis planning phase bachelor’s 5 cr./master’s 10 cr.

 During the planning phase, you prepare a plan for your thesis, in which you describe the background, purpose, objectives, approach, methods, implementation, evaluation, ethical aspects, schedule and possible costs.
 If there is more than one author, agree on the division of tasks.

-Prepare a plan by using the thesis template and return it in Wihi to the supervisor(s) for comments.
+Prepare a plan by using the thesis template and submit it in Wihi to the supervisor(s) for comments.

 Structure and content of the thesis plan